insidious-src/zp50-silent_hill/README.md

 - Only some of the weapons are available

 ### Monsters ###
-- Cultist
+- Cultist - less knockback and explodes on death infecting or killing every human around him (humans behind walls or fully covered by objects are not affected)
-- Vicious
+- Vicious - slow movement but no knockback
-- Nurse
+- Nurse - high speed, knockback and ignores armor

 ### Humans ###
-- Balanced
+- Balanced - full health
-- Weak Raptor
+- Weak Raptor - very fast, however limited to 50% health
-- Heavy
+- Heavy - slow movement and 200 armor